-An accidental death, forces two researchers to create a clone of the deceased in a desperate effort to restore life to the way it was.
+After the accidental death of her husband, a renown geneticist creates a clone of the deceased in a desperate effort to restore life to the way it was.
 As the clone assimilates the modern world, unforeseen effects propel it out of control.

 Lara Jean Chorostecki,

 When Sally is wandering the streets looking for a face to sketch for her column, director Colin Carter plays a small cameo distributing flyer's on a street corner.
 After shooting the scene, Colin is quoted as saying "That was one of the most awkward 5 minutes of my life".
 They were shooting at a real street corner, and he was attempting to give out flyer's to real pedestrians.
 See more »

 Albert is wearing Bruno Magli shoes going into the audition room, but leaving with Ferragamo's.
 See more »